-Line A - Make your payment in United States funds.
+Line A - Make your check or money order payable in United States funds.
 We will accept a foreign check or foreign money order only if payable through a United States bank or if marked Payable in U.S. funds.

 Computation of tax and installment payments of estimated tax